HanZhang-SDU/wls2f90/README.md

 # wls2f90
-a program written in Fortran that can transfer Result provided by Mathematica into modern Fortran formmat.
+A program written in Fortran that can transfer Result provided by Mathematica into modern Fortran formmat.

 ## For Complile
 Just download the repository, enter its directory and run